Osh Bazaar in Bishkek, Kyrgyzstan

 Drink and food spiking

 Drink spiking can happen in nightclubs and bars.
-Don’t leave your drink or food unattended.
+Do not leave your drink or food unattended.
 See TravelAware ‘Stick with your mates’ for tips and advice.

 Laws and cultural differences

 Kyrgyzstan has a secular constitution.
-(A secular state claims to treat all its citizens equally regardless of religion.)
-Most Kyrgyz people are Muslims.
-You should always respect local traditions, customs, laws and religions.
-Make sure your actions do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or if you intend to visit religious areas.
+Most Kyrgyz people are Muslim.
+Respect local traditions, customs, laws and religions.
+Make sure your actions do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or when you visit religious sites.

 Personal ID